SAP-samples/teched2025-AI167/exercises/ex1-setup-python-environment.md

 ```sh
 https://github.com/SAP-samples/teched2025-AI167.git
 ```
-Paste the URL into the command pallett at the top of the window and press enter.
+Paste the URL into the command palette at the top of the window and press enter.
 <p>
 <img src="images/clone_repo.png" alt="Visual Studio Code" width="900"/>
 </p>